 At times, when a climate is extremely hot and sunny, an overhang may extend 36 inches.
 As there are numerous roof overhang types, there is not a standard size other than the measurements listed here.

 There are overhang lengths that exceed the necessary overhang for protection from weather and sun.
-Roof overhangs may be used as a decorative part of a home design or even a building design.
+Overhangs may be used as a decorative part of a home design or even a building design.
 An overhang can create a style to complement a home’s look and define the owner’s preferences.

 What Is the Overhang of A Roof Called?

 A roof overhang that extends past the home’s exterior wall is also called an eave.
 It’s the structure at the end of the roof’s slope.
-Another name for a roof overhang is the rafters of your roof.
+Another name for an overhang is the rafters of your roof.

-The underside of this overhang is given a finished look through framing, siding and other materials and called the soffit, a word that means “fixed under a structure.”
+The underside of this overhang is given a finished look through framing, siding, and other materials.
+It is called the soffit, a word that means “fixed under a structure.”

 - Protection from sun and heat